Information for Relatives of a Deceased Class Member

 Can I start the probate process now?

-Yes, we encourage you to start the process now by gathering any documentation that you might have relating to the deceased Class Member and determining whether you will retain private counsel or utilize the Probate Plan.
+Yes, we encourage you to start the process now by gathering any documentation that you might have relating to the Deceased Class Member and determining whether you will retain private counsel or utilize the Probate Plan.

 If you’re hiring private counsel, we ask that you advise the Claims Administrator no later than December 1, 2023, including the name and contact details of your attorney.